Tips for Seniors: Embracing Life in Spite of a Chronic Disease Diagnosis

 - Get away from the house.
 Preserving as active a lifestyle as possible outside of the home is usually very energizing for older adults.
 Help your senior loved ones go out for hair appointments, shopping excursions, visits with close friends, and other fun outings, as much as they are comfortable.
 Even simply going outdoors and relaxing on the front porch when weather allows can greatly increase someone’s mood and outlook.

-At Hired Hands Homecare, the experts in senior care Napa, CA and the surrounding areas trust, it is our aim to help older adults attain the best possible quality of life at all times.
+At Hired Hands Homecare, it is our aim to help older adults attain the best possible quality of life at all times.
 Our fully trained and experienced caregivers provide cheerful companionship, engaging activities, transportation, and more.
-Contact us online or give us a call at (866) 940-4343 and see the difference our in-home care services can make for your loved one!
+Contact us online or give us a call at (866) 940-4343 to learn more about our Sonoma home care services and the communities we serve.
+Let our professional caregivers show you the difference our in-home care services can make for your loved one!